 - Australia requires a 1-semester fee and 1-year living expenses to be paid before the visa.

-But, on the other hand, the branch authorities refrain from releasing the funds before the visa.
-Since ages, they have been following to release the funds once the visa is approved for the candidate.
-But, as said above, these days, universities/ embassies have the requirement of fund release to get the visa approved.
-The major reason for this is that branch managers and authorities at local head offices are not the final decision makers.
+The major reason for this is that branch managers and authorities at local head offices are not the final decision-makers.
 It is decided at the Head office of the banks, where students hardly have any contacts/ approach.
 Here, again, it is more beneficial to apply for loans via WeMakeScholars.

 Apart from the major issues mentioned in this article, there are many other general issues faced by abroad education loan aspirants.
 For example;